tfountain/zf-gearman-manager/README.markdown

         'do-stuff' => 'Application\Worker\DoStuff'
     )

-Since the workers are loaded by the service manager, you need to add an entry for each one to your service config, either as an invokable:
+Since the workers are loaded by the service manager, you need to add an entry for each one to your service config, either as an invokable in `module.config.php`:

     'service_manager' => array(
         'invokables' => array(